Connor Brown Trust

 THE KNIFE ANGEL SCULPTURE

-We are absolutely thrilled to finally announce the news that we have been working on for a very long time now!
-Connor Brown Trust is bringing the Knife Angel to Sunderland in 2024.
-Anyone who has seen the Knife Angel will know first-hand that it is an extremely powerful and emotive piece of art.
-We are thrilled that we will be bringing this to our city and know it will have a phenomenal impact on young people and the community.
+We did it!
+Connor Brown Trust brought the Knife Angel sculpture to Sunderland in May 2024.
+Anyone who saw the Knife Angel will know first-hand that it is an extremely powerful and emotive piece of art.
+We were thrilled to bring it to our city and know it had a phenomenal impact on our young people and the community.
+Sunderland now join neighbouring areas such as Gateshead, Middlesbrough and Redcar who have all hosted this magnificent piece of art.
+It took months and months of planning, endless meetings and a lot of hard work but, we are so glad we were able to finally make it happen.

-We will be inviting schools across the city to bring children along to workshops, which will be held in the new City Hall thanks to Sunderland City Council.
-The Knife Angel Sculpture will be placed in Keel Square, which is a brilliant central location for everyone across the city to come and see.
+We invited schools across the city to bring children along to workshops, which we held in the new City Hall, thanks to Sunderland City Council.
+The Knife Angel Sculpture was placed in Keel Square, which was a brilliant central location for everyone across the city to come and see.

 BLEED KITS

-WE RAISED A MAGNIFICENT £10,939 IN OUR BLEEDKITS FUNDRAISER!
-THANKS TO EVERYONE WHO DONATED.
+SO FAR, WE'VE RAISED WELL OVER £20,000 IN OUR VARIOUS BLEEDKITS FUNDRAISERS.
+THANKS TO EVERYONE WHO HAS DONATED.
 YOU'VE ALL MADE A MASSIVE DIFFERENCE!

 With knife crime on the rise amongst our younger generation it is vital that others feel safe when going out with friends in and around the city.
 We have installed a number of Bleed Kits at locations around the city, which could potentially save a life and help to make the public feel safer.